 4. Linville Falls

 Linville Falls is a beautiful place to visit year-round but when the fall colors begin to pop, it is truly eye-popping.
-It’s by far one of the best locations to visit for fall in North Carolina!
+It’s by far one of the best locations to visit for the fall season in North Carolina!

 For the best view of the waterfalls and the fall color surrounding them, take the Erwins View Trail which is a 1.6-mile out-and-back trail from the Linville Falls Visitor Center and has an elevation gain of 246 ft.